 The Headteacher is the Designated Safeguarding Lead (DSL).
 The Deputy Headteacher is the Deputy DSL.
 The DSL is responsible for ensuring all staff receive an annual refresher safeguarding training.
-The DSL will also plan in more regular topical safeguarding training as required.
+The DSL will also plan in more regular topical safeguarding training as required and disseminate other safeguarding information via email.
 All staff are trained to be able to fulfil their statutory PREVENT duties to ‘prevent people from being drawn into terrorism’.
 Both the DSL and Deputy DSL receive multi-agency safeguarding training at least every two years.
-The DSL attend Trafford’s safeguarding forum meetings.
+The DSL attend Trafford’s safeguarding and designated teacher forum meetings.
 The school participates in 'Operation Encompass', a Police initiative which informs schools about domestic abuse incidents.

-The school maintains a Safeguarding & Child Protection Register which lists all the pupils in the school where there is a concern about their welfare: either as a result of a disclosure/observation reported to the DSL; the child is subject to Child Protection; or the child is receiving proactive pastoral intervention.
-This is shared by the DSL with all relevant staff.
+The school maintains a Safeguarding & Child Protection Register which lists all the pupils in the school where there is a concern about their welfare: either as a result of a disclosure/observation reported to the DSL; the child id supported or ever been support by a social worker; the child is subject to Child Protection; or the child is receiving proactive pastoral intervention.

 Parent Helpers in school are provided with Safeguarding guidance on how to report a concern should one arise whilst helping in school.

-In addition to the PHSCE & Relationships Education element of the school’s curriculum, the school also takes part in Anti-bullying week and Safer Internet Day.
+In addition to the PSHE & Relationships Education element of the school’s curriculum, the school also takes part in Anti-bullying week and Safer Internet Day.

-Information to help keep children safe e.g. ChildLine contact information, anti-bullying and e-safety posters.
+Information to help keep children safe e.g. ChildLine contact information, abuse in education, anti-bullying and e-safety posters.